Give ‘Em Hell, Bernie

 On party line votes, the Senate Environment and Public Works Committee voted 11-9 to approve the “Secret Science Reform Act,” a bill to prohibit the EPA from using science that includes private data, or data that can’t be easily reproduced.
 The bill has been pushed strongly by House Republicans for the last two years, but this is the first time it has been advanced by the Senate.
 It is sponsored by Sen. John Barrasso (R-WY).

 The purpose of the Secret Science bill, according to its House sponsor Rep. Lamar Smith (R-TX), is to stop “hidden and flawed” science from being the basis of EPA regulations.
-However, many scientific organizations have disagreed with […]
+However, many scientific organizations have disagreed […]

 Read the Full Article